 - Cinnamon – adds a warm, spiced flavor to the apples.
 You could also add a pinch of nutmeg.

-- Sugar – add sugar to taste depending on the types of apples used (see apple options below).
+- Sugar – add sugar to taste, depending on the types of apples used (see apple options below).

-- Egg Wash – combine egg and water gives the crust a golden brown, shiny finish.
+- Egg Wash – combining egg and water gives the crust a golden brown, shiny finish.

 The Best Apples for Apple Pie

-Granny Smith apples are tart and crisp and the gold standard for baking, but any sweet/tart and crisp apples or even a mix of apples will do, and you can adjust the sugar accordingly.
-We use a full cup of sugar for tart Granny Smith and slightly less when substituting sweeter apples such as Golden Delicious, Jonagold, Honeycrisp, fuji, Braeburn, or Pink Lady.
+Granny Smith apples are tart and crisp and the gold standard for baking, but any sweet/tart and crisp apples or even a mix of apples will do, but use less sugar when substituting sweeter apples such as Golden Delicious, Jonagold, Honeycrisp, Fuji, Braeburn, or Pink Lady.

 How to Make Apple Pie

-- Prepare the pie crust recipe and chill in the refrigerator as instructed.
+- Prepare the pie crust recipe and chill in the refrigerator.
 When ready to assemble your pie, preheat the oven to 425˚F with a rack in the center of the oven.

-- Make the Filling Melt butter in a medium saucepan over medium heat then whisk in 3 Tbsp flour and continue whisking constantly for 1 minute.
-Whisk in 1/4 cup water and 1 cup sugar (if using a sweeter apple, adjust the sugar).
-Bring to a boil, reduce heat to a simmer and continue whisking for 3 minutes, then remove from heat.
+- Make the Filling – Melt butter in a medium saucepan over medium heat, add flour and whisk constantly for 1 minute.
+Whisk in water and sugar.
+Simmer for 3 minutes, then remove from heat.
 Do not overcook.

-- Prepare apples – peel core and slice apples into about 1/4″ thick slices.
-Sprinkle with 1 1/2 tsp cinnamon and toss to combine, then pour on the filling mixture and stir to coat the apples.
+- Prepare apples – peel, core, and slice apples into about 1/4″ thick slices.
+Sprinkle with cinnamon and toss to combine, then stir in the filling to coat the apples.

-- Roll the Crust – Over a floured surface, roll the first chilled pie disk into a 12-inch diameter disk then transfer to a 9-inch, deep pie pan.
-Add the apples over the crust, mounding in the center (avoid getting apple filling on the edges of the pie crust, which will make it difficult to seal).
+- Roll the Crust – into a 12-inch diameter pie dough and transfer to a 9-inch, deep pie pan.
+Add the apple filling, mounding in the center (avoid getting apple filling on the edges of the pie crust, which will make it difficult to seal).

-- Lattice Top – Roll the second disk into an 11-inch diameter circle and cut into 10 strips.
-Arrange half of the strips over the pie and weave in the second layer of strips.
-See my easy tutorial on how to make a lattice crust.
-Finish the pie by crimping the edges.
-In a separate dish, beat together the egg and water and brush over the lattice crust (you will have some eggwash left over).
+- Lattice Top – Roll the second disk into an 11-inch diameter circle and cut into 10 strips with a pizza cutter.
+Arrange half of the strips over the pie and weave in the second layer of strips (see how to make a lattice crust).
+Crimp the edges to seal and brush the crust with egg wash.

-- Bake at 425˚F for 15 minutes, then reduce the heat to 350˚F and continue baking for another 45 minutes until you see thick juices bubbling through the lattice crust.
+- Bake at 425˚F for 15 minutes, then reduce the heat to 350˚F and continue baking for another 45 minutes until you see thick juices bubbling through the lattice crust for at least 5 minutes.

 How to Keep Pie From Browning Too Fast